ietf-wg-cellar/flac-specification/flac.md

 - a''(n-1) is a'(n-1) - a'(n-2) or the closest available second-order discrete derivative.
 - a'''(n-1) is a''(n-1) - a''(n-2) or the closest available third-order discrete derivative.

 As a predictor makes use of samples preceding the sample that is predicted, it can only be used when enough samples are known.
 As each subframe in FLAC is coded completely independently, the first few samples in each subframe cannot be predicted.
 Therefore, a number of so-called warm-up samples equal to the predictor order is stored.
 These are stored unencoded, bypassing the predictor and residual coding stages.
-See [section constant subframe](#constant-subframe) on how samples are stored unencoded.
+See (#constant-subframe) on how samples are stored unencoded.
 The table below defines how a fixed predictor subframe appears in the bitstream.

 Data             | Description
 :----------------|:-----------
 `s(n)`           | Unencoded warm-up samples (n = subframe's bits per sample \* predictor order).
-Coded residual   | Coded residual as defined in [section coded residual](#coded-residual)
+Coded residual   | Coded residual as defined in (#coded-residual)

 As the fixed predictors are specified, they do not have to be stored.
 The fixed predictor order, which is stored in the subframe header, specifies which predictor is used.